annebeaubien/annebeaubien.github.io/Content/recipes/wheatgrass_lemon_sparkler.md

 1. Add the other 1 cup sparkling water and serve right away.
 If you want it more sparkly you can always add more sparkling water.

-Click here for instructions on [https://wafflehearts.com/posts/growing_wheatgrass_at_home](Growing Wheatgrass at Home)
+Click here for instructions on [Growing Wheatgrass at Home](https://wafflehearts.com/posts/growing_wheatgrass_at_home)